RasaHQ/rasa/docs/dialogue-elements/guiding-users.rst

 You can configure the ``TwoStageFallbackPolicy`` to ask your user to clarify, and present them with quick replies for the most likely intents.
-To do this, add configure the policy as in this example:
+To do this, configure the policy as in this example:

 .. code-block:: yaml